 skip to main content

-Our top pick, the hope&plum Hemp Blend Ring Sling, is super soft, stylish, sturdy and size-inclusive with glowing parent reviews.
-But since every family has different needs (and budgets), we've rounded up several other amazing carriers, including picks for warmer weather, older babies and more.
+Our top pick, the Hope & Plum Ring Sling, is a parent favorite for good reason—it's beginner-friendly, size-inclusive and stylish enough that you'll actually want to wear it.
+But since every family has different needs (and budgets), we've rounded up several other ring slings, including picks for warmer weather, older babies and more.

 How We Judged the Best Ring Slings